 Yellow perch can often be found in schools, at times in deeper water.

-Try fishing off the bottom with a baited hook.
+Try fishing for perch near the bottom with a baited hook.
 Pieces of earthworm are attractive offerings for these relatively smaller fish, and smaller hooks are best.

 Perch are smaller than bass, but a patient angler can get a lot of strikes by staying put for a little while once the fish start biting.
 And if they are big enough to bother filleting, perch are an excellent eating fish.